 For ALL bulls entering Oklahoma, applicable tuberculosis and/or brucellosis entry requirements must be met and the shipment must have a valid Certificate of Veterinary Inspection.
-Additional information regarding Oklahoma entry requirements call Oklahoma Department of Agriculture, Food, Forestry's (ODAFF) permit line at (405) 522-614 or check the ODAFF web page at www.oda.state.ok.us.
+Additional information regarding Oklahoma entry requirements call Oklahoma Department of Agriculture, Food, Forestry's (ODAFF) permit line at (405) 522-6141 or check the ODAFF web page at www.ag.ok.gov/ais.
 More information on management of Trichomoniasis can be obtained from your local veterinarian, Oklahoma State University (OSU) Center for Veterinary Health Sciences, Oklahoma Cooperative Extension Service, Oklahoma Animal Disease Diagnostic Laboratory, or the Animal Industry Division of Oklahoma Department of Agriculture, Food, and Forestry (ODAFF).

-Oklahoma State University, in compliance with Title VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, Title IX of the Education Amendments of 1972, Americans with Disabilities Act of 1990, and other federal laws and regulations, does not discriminate on the basis of race, color, national origin, gender, age, religion, disability, or status as a veteran in any of its policies, practices, or procedures.
-This includes but is not limited to admissions, employment, financial aid, and educational services.
+Oklahoma State University, in compliance with Title VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, and Title IX of the Education Amendments of 1972 (Higher Education Act), the Americans with Disabilities Act of 1990, and other federal and state laws and regulations, does not discriminate on the basis of race, color, national origin, genetic information, sex, age, sexual orientation, gender identity, religion, disability, or status as a veteran, in any of its policies, practices or procedures.
+This provision includes, but is not limited to admissions, employment, financial aid, and educational services.
+The Director of Equal Opportunity, 408 Whitehurst, OSU, Stillwater, OK 74078-1035; Phone 405-744-5371; email: eeo@okstate.edu has been designated to handle inquiries regarding non-discrimination policies: Director of Equal Opportunity.
+Any person (student, faculty, or staff) who believes that discriminatory practices have been engaged in based on gender may discuss his or her concerns and file informal or formal complaints of possible violations of Title IX with OSU's Title IX Coordinator 405-744-9154.